Connected Dumps

 - Percentage tolerance — values within ±N% are considered equal

-Set tolerance from the transfer values popup or the diff navigation popup.
+Set tolerance from the Diff Setup popup on the Connect Bar.

 Merge Proximity